 For those concerned about the potential for exploitation if surrogates are paid, we say that the answer is not to ignore these concerns.
 We should be tackling these issues by making sure that everyone going into a surrogacy arrangement is fully informed about the risks and implications - medically, psychologically and legally.
 Well-managed surrogacy involves informed choice, a balanced relationship, and clarity and security around payment.

 We also want to see greater honesty about payments for UK surrogacy.
-In the US, where surrogacy is commercialised, surrogates are paid $20,000 to $30,000 whereas in the UK, where we have an 'altruistic' system, surrogates are paid £12,000 - £15,000.
-Is there really much difference?
+In the US, where surrogacy is commercialised, surrogates can be paid $20,000 to $50,000 whereas in the UK, where we have an 'altruistic' system, surrogates can receive £12,000 - £18,000.